cody-greene/eslint-config/readme.md

 }
 ```

-> Once the project is configured, make sure the appropriate [eslint plugin][] is installed.
+> Once the project is configured, make sure the appropriate [eslint plugin][] is installed for real-time feedback.

 ### Auto formatting
 `eslint --fix <file>` will automatically fix several issues from the `strict.yml` ruleset, including: